lhbikos/ReC_Psychometrics/docs/15-Simulations.md

   - I am free to be myself with members of my REC group (Auth2)
   - In general, I do not have to hide parts of who I am with members of my REC group (Auth3)
   - Members of my REC group see me for who I am (Auth4)
-  - I feel accepted by my REC group for who Iam (Auth5)
+  - I feel accepted by my REC group for who I am (Auth5)
 * Connection:
   - I have similar experiences to others in my REC group (Conn1)
   - Others in my REC group see the world in a similar way as me (Conn2)